orionrobots/orionrobots.github.io/_posts/2005-01-14-happy-new-year-all.md

 # Christmas

-On a more happy note - lets talk pressies.
+On a more happy note - lets talk presents.
 My wife bought me this rather cool Meccano remote control car, with which you build a creation, then race it around a bit.
 It is a proper 27Mhz RC as well, not some substitute.
 Although I am having a lot of fun with the included models, I will also be able to use it as a monster house robot during challenges.
 Also Dale (homer on orionrobots) surprised me when he bought me a cool [Lego](/wiki/lego.html) aircraft set - building a VTOL Jet and a Helicopter.
 Anybody who knows me - knows how much I love [construction toys](/wiki/construction_toy.html).
 I was also bought a Plasma Plate by my mother, which I will probably use to adorn a wall in larger challenges and parties (I have already done one robot party).

 There is also a Christmas gift for those club members who regularly attended last year when the new year starts.